 “It’s how we met, Katherine.
 I gather you didn’t tell them, Em.”

 “I wasn’t supposed to be out alone, but my two friends stood me up.
 I was afraid to tell Mom, so I just said I fell on some wet leaves, which was true.”

-Hilda looked at Mark and Katharine.
+Hilda looked at Mark and Katherine.
 “She was walking home on the road from the abandoned base, with her bike over her shoulder.
 She would’ve made it home late for supper, but otherwise safe and sound – except for the bike, of course.”